egaumer/torah/exodus/mishpatim.md

 &nbsp;

-?> <span style="font-size: 1.25em"><i class="fa-solid fa-circle-info"></i>&nbsp; **Note** &nbsp;|</span>&nbsp; Nadab and Abihu are going to be struck dead for being “innovative” in the temple with their worship.
+?> <span style="font-size: 1.25em"><i class="fa-solid fa-circle-info"></i>&nbsp; **Note** &nbsp;|</span>&nbsp; Nadab and Abihu are going to be struck dead for being “innovative” in the temple with their worship (Leviticus 10:1-2).
 I wonder if this mention of them is a foreshadowing.
 They got to go up to the presence of God and they’re going to take it very lightly.
 Hmmm… let’s reflect on that a moment.

 &nbsp;